 My career has taken me all over the world to incredible places with spectacular views.
 It's only fair that I get to share that with my social media community.
 With an average weekly reach of 3-10M it's a fantastic way to share my work and engage with followers worldwide.

 From humble beginnings our innovation of 360° photography and video has evolved over 17 years.
 We can now produce resolutions of 200Mp photography and 12k video, complete with 12bit video output and options to live stream.
 Day or night!

-It's so rewrding being honoured by peers at this year's International Professional Aerial Photographey Conference held in the USA.
+It's so rewarding being honoured by peers at this year's International Professional Aerial Photography Conference held in the USA.
 Thankyou to the expert panel of judges for awarding my work top honours for Air to Air Photography, Commercial and Landscape Aerial Photography.

 The 2019 Royal Children's Hospital Good Friday Appeal saw Melbourne landmarks lit up in green and purple.
 This year's event raised over $18M and it was truly satisiying to donate our services to record and promote the event in support of patients and their families.